ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/viewport/index.md

 To enable the Viewport Row Model, set the grid property `rowModelType='viewport'`.

 The term 'viewport' is a common term in GUIs used to describe the visible area when scrolls are used to display content that is larger than the visible area.
-In ag-Grid, the viewport is referred to as the vertical scroll position, thus it defines the rows that are currently rendered by the grid.
+In AG Grid, the viewport is referred to as the vertical scroll position, thus it defines the rows that are currently rendered by the grid.

-ag-Grid uses 'DOM row virtualisation' which means it only renders the rows you currently see, so ag-Grid already uses the concept of a viewport for rendering the rows.
+AG Grid uses 'DOM row virtualisation' which means it only renders the rows you currently see, so AG Grid already uses the concept of a viewport for rendering the rows.
 The grid extends this concept and maps the viewport information to the Viewport Row Model.

 Use a viewport to manage large live sets of data in the grid, where you only want to load a subset of the data into the grid and the data is updating at the source (typically a server), with the source sending updates to the grid when displayed data is changed.